mohanprasaths/DataStructures/README.md

 O(N) time to find a pivot element.
 Hence it  N O(log N)

 O(n2) - number of operations increases n*n times with n number of inputs

+Popular Alogorithm types :

+Greedy algorithms : Being greedy to provide optimal solution examples :
+Counting coins
+Travelling Salesman Problem
+Prim's Minimal Spanning Tree Algorithm
+Kruskal's Minimal Spanning Tree Algorithm
+Dijkstra's Minimal Spanning Tree Algorithm
+Graph - Map Coloring
+Graph - Vertex Cover
+Knapsack Problem
+Job Scheduling Problem

+Divide and conquer : Break a problem in to subproblems recursively untill it cannot be further divided and solve the subproblems and merge the solutions together for the solution of original Problem examples :
+Merge Sort
+Quick Sort
+Binary Search
+Strassen's Matrix Multiplication
+Closest pair (points)

+Dynamic programming - Problem is divided in to subproblems and the result of the subproblems will be remembered for having the optimal solution while solving the original problem . examples :
+Fibonacci number series
+Knapsack problem
+Tower of Hanoi
+All pair shortest path by Floyd-Warshall
+Shortest path by Dijkstra
+Project scheduling